What is ID scanning?

 - Is it lawful and practicable for me to transact with an individual without identifying the individual?

-Can I scan all the information on a customer’s ID?
+Can you scan all the information on a customer’s ID?

 You can only collect the information from a customer’s ID that is reasonably necessary for one or more of your functions or activities.
 This function or activity should be the purpose for which you have notified the customer that you are scanning their ID.